WebThingsIO/addon-list/README.md

-List of installable add-ons for the Mozilla WebThings Gateway.
+List of installable add-ons for the WebThings Gateway.
 These are discoverable from the **Settings -> Add-ons** page.

 # Building Add-ons

-See [here](https://github.com/mozilla-iot/wiki/wiki#general-1) for lots of resources.
+See [here](https://github.com/WebThingsIO/wiki/wiki#general-1) for lots of resources.

 # Packaging Add-ons